inveniosoftware/invenio/docs/tutorial-module/run-n-test.rst

     $ mkvirtualenv my-module-venv

-Installing the module is very easy, you just need to go to the root directory of the module and run the `pip install` command:
+Installing the module is very easy, you just need to go to its root directory and `pip install` it:

 .. code-block:: bash